Dhatchinamoorthi2001/Simple-Calculator/README.md

 ## Demo

-You can view a live demo of the calculator(https://simplecalculator-calc.netlify.app).
+You can view a live demo of the calculator [here](https://simplecalculator-calc.netlify.app).

 ## Installation